 Making the Chart

-For an apples-to-apples comparison of the Dow and the Composite, I downloaded the complete daily Dow data from the Dow Jones website.
-Because the Composite index is based on the monthly averages of daily closes, I made an equivalent data series for the Dow.
+For an apples-to-apples comparison of the Dow and the Composite, we downloaded the complete daily Dow data from the Dow Jones website.
+Because the Composite index is based on the monthly averages of daily closes, we made an equivalent data series for the Dow.

-In order to make the two indexes overlay, I picked one data point, March 1957, the month when the S&P 500 was launched, to adjust both series to the same value, 100% (the March 1957 data point divided by the same data point expressed as a percent).
-I then chained both series to their respective March data point by making it a constant divisor.
+In order to make the two indexes overlay, we picked one data point, March 1957, the month when the S&P 500 was launched, to adjust both series to the same value, 100% (the March 1957 data point divided by the same data point expressed as a percent).
+We then chained both series to their respective March data point by making it a constant divisor.
 Voila!

 As the chart above illustrates, the pre-1957 Composite mirrored the Dow very closely as far back as 1916, the year the Dow was expanded from 12 to 20 stocks (a two-thirds increase in the number of components).
 As we might expect, the earlier Dow 12 exhibited significantly more volatility than the much broader Composite.
 Even during the period of close mirroring, it's possible to see the greater volatility of the smaller Dow.
 For example, the Dow peak in 1929 and bottom in 1932 were slightly more extreme than the Composite.
 You can also see some slight outperformance in the middle years of the Roaring Twenties and again with the outbreak in Europe of World War II.